-Self-service channels to improve customer experience and reduce costs
+Self-service channels that can improve the CX and reduce costs

 More than ever businesses can leverage the power of sophisticated tools and technologies to provide self-service opportunities to customers to get the information they need.